-We invest mainly in bonds that are securitized debt instruments (such as mortgage-backed investments) and other obligations of companies and governments worldwide denominated in U.S. dollars, are either investment-grade or below-investment-grade in quality (sometimes referred to as "junk bonds") and have intermediate- to long-term maturities (three years or longer).
+We invest mainly in bonds that are obligations of U.S. companies, are below investment-grade in quality (sometimes referred to as "junk bonds"), and have intermediate- to long-term maturities (three years or longer).
+Under normal circumstances, we invest at least 80% of the fund's net assets in securities rated below investment-grade.
+This policy may be changed only after 60 days' notice to shareholders.
+We may also invest in other debt instruments, including loans.
 We may consider, among other factors, credit, interest rate and prepayment risks, as well as general market conditions, when deciding whether to buy or sell investments.
-We typically use to a significant extent derivatives, such as futures, options and swap contracts, for both hedging and non-hedging purposes.
+We may also use derivatives, such as futures, options, certain foreign currency transactions and swap contracts, for both hedging and non-hedging purposes.